dd32/td-gh-ex/readme.txt

 Want to run Aaron on a company website rather than a blog?
 No problem, just hide the meta, the sidebars, and turn off your comments.
 I recommend that you install the Jetpack plugin to make full use of supported features like Testimonials and social sharing.
 To create a portfolio, install Jetpack and create your projects, all the templates are already shipped with the theme.
-Aaron also works well with Woocommerce and bbPress.
+Aaron also works well with WooCommerce and bbPress.
-If you have any questions, accessibility issues or feature requests for this theme, please visit http://wptema.se/Aaron.

 == Installation ==